alexeilebedev/openacr/txt/mdbg.md

 threads subwindows, etc.
 Additionally specifying the `-disas` option enables the disassembly window.

+### Disambiguation

+There exists a microsoft-provided tool named mdbg.
+Please make sure this tool is first in PATH in order to avoid confusion.

 ### Specifying arguments

 The first argument to mdbg is the debug target name.
 Mdbg must know it so it can build it.